10 Nautical Miles To Miles

 Nautical miles are fundamental in several fields:

-• Marine Navigation: Seafaring vessels utilize nautical miles for charting courses, calculating distances between ports, and determining their position using latitude and longitude.
+• Marine Navigation: Seafaring vessels use nautical miles for charting courses, calculating distances between ports, and determining their position using latitude and longitude.
 Knowing the distance to the nearest shore or another vessel is crucial for safety and efficient navigation.

 • Aviation: Aircraft also employ nautical miles for flight planning and air traffic control.
 Air navigation charts use nautical miles, and pilots use this unit to calculate flight times and fuel consumption, essential for safe and efficient air travel.